Souris, Manitoba: Economy

 As a small agrarian town, about 28% of the town's jobs are located in the agricultural sector, the second largest sector is the health and social assistance sector making up 20% of Souris jobs, and education makes up the third largest group at 10% of local area jobs.
 Statistically the economy appears healthy in the Souris region with job growth from 2014-19 showing a 23.5% increase with 346 new jobs created over the five-year period.
-Average household income in the community is $68,000, below the provincial average.
-Agriculture in the region is led by growing crops such as wheat, corn, canola, and soy beans.
+Average household income in the community is $68,000, below both the provincial ($79,500) and the municipality ($72,500) averages.
+Agriculture in the region is led by growing crops such as wheat, corn, canola, and soybeans.
 Livestock is also important in the town's agricultural economic region with cattle, swine, and sheep being farmed commercially in the Souris area.